 Outside of the career mode, the game gives you a training segment, where you can learn some nice combos to take into the ring.
 Then you have Reflect Alley, this acts as a big of a mini-game, where you will be dodging medicine balls, punching balloons all as a pseudo work out.
 Now this definitely gets a sweat going and after a decent length of gaming you really can feel the burn.

 Add to the game the ability to count your calories then you are sure that Knockout League is a full body workout, bringing up your heart rate and causing you to perspire is a great way to spend an hour of your time.
 Just remember to towel down afterwards, nobody wants a smelly PSVR.

 Knockout League delights the eyes with its colourful characters, and it actually is one of the smoothest games I have played on the PSVR.
 The characters are massive, and they literally stand right in front of you.

 If you happen to get hit you see stars, the screen shakes and you definitely feel slightly disorientated for a moment.
 However, keep getting hit and the colour starts to leave the screen and the darkness starts to creep in.
 Get hit another time and the screen goes black and all you are left with is a blurry mess.

-Audio wise, you get crowd sounds all around you when you are fighting, you get the in ring banter from your opponent and you get the crunching sounds of leather on face.
+Audio wise, you get crowd sounds all around you when you are fighting, you get the in-ring banter from your opponent and you get the crunching sounds of leather on the face.
 All the sounds in Knockout League are spot on and really give you a nice dose of fighting immersion.

 So the game itself isn’t particularly long, with Knockout League having 9 fighters at the moment, but having to learn the combos that they deal out is where the longevity of the game comes into play.
 Depending on how good you are at learning routines, this game will give you plenty of fun.